arnowelzel/lightbox-photoswipe/readme.txt

 = Issues with "optimizing" plugins =

 The plugin uses JavaScript modules for PhotoSwipe 5.
-This will not work, if you use any kind of "JavaScript optimizing" with a WordPress plugin which combines all frontend script into one single.
+This will not work, if you use any kind of "JavaScript optimizing" with a WordPress plugin which combines all frontend scripts into one single file.
 Make sure that Lightbox with PhotoSwipe is excluded from any kind of "optimization", otherwise the plugin may not work.

 = Using the plugin =